 Master of Environmental Law (MEL) & Graduate Diploma in Environmental Law (GradDipEnvLaw)

-The Environmental Law program is open to lawyers and those with degrees in other disciplines.
-It provides candidates with opportunities to meet and learn from others involved in environment-related disciplines.
+The Program combines the experience of full-time and adjunct lecturers at Sydney Law School, as well as an International Faculty which brings experts from various jurisdiction to teach in specialist units of study.
+The program is open to lawyers and those with degrees in other disciplines.
+It provides candidates with opportunities to meet and learn from others involved in environment-related disciplines, including law.
 The program is characterised by a wide range of options and flexible learning arrangements, such as intensive units taught over a period of four to five days and the opportunity to take units from other related disciplines.
-It has expanded to meet the needs of both Australian environmental specialists and those from other countries.
-International and comparative environmental law units are offered with a focus on the Asia-Pacific region.
+The program has a strong international and comparative focus, with a specialist focus on climate change.

 Master of Environmental Law (MEL)